2022 Illinois Senate election: District 50

 The district had been represented by Republican Assistant Minority Leader Steve McClure since January 9, 2019.
 McClure was first elected unopposed in 2018.
 McClure was redistricted to the 54th legislative district and ran for re-election in his new district.
 State Senator Jil Tracy from the 47th legislative district was redistricted to the 50th and faced no other ballot-listed candidates in the general election.

 District 51

-The district has been represented by Republican Assistant Minority Leader Chapin Rose since January 9, 2013.
+The district had been represented by Republican Assistant Minority Leader Chapin Rose since January 9, 2013.
 Rose was re-elected unopposed in 2018.
 Rose faced no other ballot-listed candidates in the general election.

 District 52

-The district has been represented by Democrat Scott M. Bennett since his appointment on January 12, 2015.
-Bennett was re-elected with 63.4% of the vote in 2020.
-Bennett faced no other ballot-listed candidates in the general election.
+Democrat Scott M. Bennett represented the district since his appointment on January 12, 2015, and was re-elected with 63.4% of the vote in 2020.
+Bennett faced no other ballot-listed candidates in the primary or general election, but died following the election on December 9.
+Champaign Township Assessor Paul Faraci was appointed to serve out Bennett's term and was sworn into office on January 11, 2023.

 District 53

-The district has been represented by Republican Jason Barickman since January 9, 2013.
+The district had been represented by Republican Jason Barickman since January 9, 2013.
 Barickman was re-elected unopposed in 2018.
 Barickman faced no other ballot-listed candidates in the general election.